Rooba/mapy/README.md

 # MaPy

-MapleStory Python Emulator
+Maplestory emulator written in Python

-### Requirements
+## Requirements

 - Python 3.6+
 - asyncpg
 - pycryptodome

-Styled after rebrith and destiny, for learning purposes
+Thank you to raj for basically teaching me all of this